SarmisthaPathak/xeneta_take_home_task/README.md

 For this requirement, I have created a view and sameple queries are placed in `analyze` directory

 ### Data update: new contracts
-I am inreamenatlly loading the data in `append` mode based on the dbt [incremental](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#incremental)
+I am inreamenatally loading the data in `append` mode based on the dbt [incremental](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#incremental)

 ### Requirement update
 This requirement also been taken care in the final layer.